wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 summary: Use alert metrics to build alerts that depend on other alerts.
 ---

-In any environment metrics can be related in a dependency hierarchy.
+Metrics can be related in a dependency hierarchy.
 For example, a login application service is dependent on a user database, and that database is dependent on a hardware host.
-If you have a series of different alerts that all depend, in part, on one common underlying metric, you would have to repeat the code for that common metric in every one of the "parent" alerts, which quickly becomes a maintenance burden.
+If you have a series of different alerts that all depend, in part, on one common underlying metric, you would have to repeat the code for that common metric in each alert in the chain, which quickly becomes a maintenance burden.

-The mechanism that Wavefront provides for expressing alert dependencies are _alert metrics_.
-To create an alert based on underlying conditions, you reference one or more alert metrics in the alert's Condition field.
-For example, the alert for a metric that depends on 2 underlying sources can reference the corresponding alert metrics for those sources in its condition and fire on the combination of those alert metrics.
+Wavefront generates _alert metrics_ for each alert, and you can use the metrics from one alert as part of another alert's condition.

 ## Alert Metrics

-An alert generates three metrics (**isfiring**, **summary**, **firing**), with the following syntax:
+An alert generates three metrics (**isfiring**, **summary**, **firing**):

 - **isfiring** - `~alert.isfiring.<alertID>`.
 Returns a single time series indicating whether the alert is firing.
 The value is 1 if the alert is firing, 0 otherwise.
   - `alertID` - The alert ID.
 The field accepts the wildcard `*`.
 See [Referencing Alert Metrics](#referencing-alert-metrics).